Aerin-the-Lion/MGT2---Free-Update-Rebalancer/README.md

 # [How it works?]
 This mod allows rebalance Free Update of your games.

-For now, the following six can be adjusted.
+For now, the following eight can be adjusted.

-1. Costs of Free Update ( Default : 1, The higher this value, the higher cost you require to development.)
+1.Costs every of Free Update
+ ( Default : 1, The higher this value, the higher cost you require to development.)

-2. Add Points of Free Update ( Default : 1, The higher this value, the more points you get.)
+2.Add Points of Free Update
+( Default : 1, The higher this value, the more points you get.)

-3. Development Time of Free Update ( Default : 1, The lower this value, the slower to development)
+3.Development Time of Free Update
+ ( Default : 1, The lower this value, the slower to development)

+4.Additional Hype for every free update
-4. Extra Hype of Free Update ( Default : 0, This is not feature in original game.
+ ( Default : 0, This is not feature in original game.
 The value to addition the Hype of Free Update.
 The higher this value, the more hypes you get.)

-5. Extra Fans of Free Update ( Default : 0, ###Unstable### This is not feature in original game.
-The value to addition the Fun of Free Update.
-The higher this value, the more funs you get.
+5.Additional Fans for every Free Update
+ ( Default : 0, ###Unstable### This is not feature in original game.
+The higher this value, the more fans you get.
 But It's not actual number you type add fans to your group.)

-6. Extra Bonus Sells of Free Update ( Default : 1 , The value to addition the Fun of Free Update.
+6.Additional Bonus Sells for every Free Update
+( Default : 1 , The value to addition the bonus sells of Free Update.
 The higher this value, the more bonus sells on Market.)

+7.Additional IP points for every Free Update
+( Default : 0 , ###be careful with game balance### This is not feature in original game.
+The value to addition the IP points of Free Update.
+The higher this value, the more IP Points your game's IP get. **200 IP Points per 1 IP** )

+8.Reset Bored Fans for every Free Update at n% chance ( Default : 0 , This is not feature in original game.
+If you got ****in' Bored Fans, Free Update cares this debuff at n% chance. **Bored Fans come back to debuff again every monthly.**)

 # [How to use?]